open/close all folders

-- For Final Fantasy V, there are numerous bosses for the final dungeon.
+- For Final Fantasy V, there are numerous bosses for the final dungeon (there's even a cutscene of Exdeath sending them out).
 You got Calofisteri in the forest area, optional boss Omega in the waterfalls, Apanda in the library, Azulmagia, Catastrophe, Halicarnassus, Twintania, and as well as six Alte Roite mini bosses in the castle area, then Necrophobe, optional boss Shinryu and final boss Exdeath in the last area.

-- Final Fantasy VIII had a last dungeon full of semi-optional bosses who need to be defeated to unlock abilities for the final battles.
+- Final Fantasy VIII has a last dungeon full of semi-optional bosses who need to be defeated to unlock abilities for the final battles.

-- Final Fantasy IX has this, too.
-Let us count the penultimate bosses of this game: Nova Dragon, Maliris, Tiamat, Kraken, optional boss Hades, Lich, Deathgaze, and finally Trance Kuja and Necron.
+- The penultimate bosses of this game: Nova Dragon, Maliris, Tiamat, Kraken, optional boss Hades, Lich, Deathgaze, and finally Trance Kuja and Necron.

 - The three consecutive bosses at the end of Disc 3 also count.
 And since only a brief plot segment with no encounters intervenes before Nova Dragon, in all that's eleven bosses in a row (though there are also random encounters in Memoria).

 - After you go through Zanarkand and go off to fight Sin, you face three of its parts (left and right fins, then the core) in succession.
 After that, you have to fight Sin's head, but you're allowed to leave the airship after destroying the core and come back later.